sjl/beast/docs/02-overview.markdown

 powerful.
 You can use `typep`, generic methods, before/after/around methods, and everything else CLOS gives you.

-Like every engineering decision this comes with are tradeoffs.
+Like every engineering decision this comes with tradeoffs.
 You can't (easily) add or remove aspects to/from a particular entity at runtime like you can with cl-ecs.
 And there's no way to give an entity multiple "copies" of a single aspect.

 The author has found this approach to work well for his needs.
 You should take a look at both approaches and decide which is best for you.
 If you want to read